Accessible Travel in Venice

 when you book a cruise through Sage Traveling!

 More than any other destination in Europe, visiting Venice with a disability requires first-hand knowledge of the city.
 Fortunately, Sage Traveling already has a fully accessible vacation in Venice waiting for you.
-Our accessible travel packages
+Based on John Sage's first-hand accessibility research, our accessible travel packages

 provide everything you need for a great vacation in Venice: 1) accessible hotel in an accessible neighborhood, 2) accessible transportation, 3) accessible tours, and 4) expert accessible travel advice.
 Experience the very best of Venice!